Phirelink To Provide High-Speed Fiber And Wireless Connectivity Across Rural America

 PhireLink will narrow the digital divide by providing high-quality internet connectivity through fiber and wireless access.
 The Company plans to leverage acquisitions and organic growth to amplify its service footprint.

-PhireLink is led by Glen F. Post, former Chairman and CEO of CenturyLink (NYSE: LUMN), who over four decades built CenturyLink into one of America's largest broadband internet service providers.
+PhireLink is led by Glen F. Post, former Chairman and CEO of CenturyLink, who over four decades built CenturyLink into one of America's largest broadband internet service providers.
 Mr. Post led CenturyLink's expansion into fiber networks and successfully completed mergers and acquisitions in excess of $40 billion.

 Glen Post, Chairman and CEO of PhireLink, stated: "The launch of PhireLink marks a new chapter in our quest to deliver superior, dependable communication services to rural America's underserved communities.
 This initiative is not only the foundation of our growth but also embodies our conviction that access to the internet is an essential need for every American."